Threat-Informed Defense for the Financial Sector

 By Suneel Sundar • May 9, 2025

 Rapid adoption of AI has changed the threat landscape.
 AI-enabled systems are susceptible to traditional cybersecurity vulnerabilities and new attacks.
 As consumers and organizations integrate AI-enabled systems into their business, adversaries exploit them.
 Defenders must unite to thwart these new threats.
-Sign up here to contribute to this effort.

 The Center for Threat-Informed Defense applies a threat-informed approach to AI security that enables rapid exchange of new threat information, develops approaches to emulating those threats, and provides comprehensive and effective mitigation strategies.